This post may contain affiliate links. Please see our disclosure policy.

 Because I am absolutely devoted to giving you all fast and super simple dinners that you can make on a busy weeknight, I think you will love this list of 50 of the easiest Whole30 One Pan Meals!
 You’ll find this Instant Pot Chicken Cacciatore, more Instant Pot dinners, and other one pan meals you can make on the stovetop or oven.
 Even if not doing Whole30, there are plenty of healthy dinners to try!

 This recipe freezes really well!
-It makes a lot, so feel free to freeze half of it and enjoy at a later day.
+It makes a lot, so feel free to put half of it in the freezer and enjoy at a later day.
 Just bring to room temperature, and let simmer on the stove to reheat.
 It also makes great leftovers with the flavor developing the longer it sits.
-It will hold up just fine in the fridge for about 10 days.
+It will hold up just fine in the fridge for about 5 days.

 Slow Cooker or Instant Pot Chicken Cacciatore